-ASTRI has been commissioned by the Fintech Facilitation Office (FFO) of Hong Kong Monetary Authority (HKMA) to conduct a research project on Distributed Ledger Technology (DLT) and to author a whitepaper, entitled “Whitepaper on Distributed Ledger Technology,” on the findings.
-DLT is an innovative technology with blockchain as a famous example.
-The key objectives of this project are to carry out an open-minded, in-depth examination of the technology and to identify possible applications of DLT to banking services by engaging in proof-of-concept work.
-The whitepaper was published in Nov of 2016 with the goal to provide Hong Kong Fintech industry with a comprehensive introduction on the technology and to assist them in understanding how the technology might be deployed as an innovative solution to enhance and secure their business operations, as well as to fulfil regulatory compliance.
+ASTRI was commissioned by the Fintech Facilitation Office (FFO) of the Hong Kong Monetary Authority (HKMA) to conduct a research project on Distributed Ledger Technology (DLT).
+The project led to the “Whitepaper on Distributed Ledger Technology” which documented the R&D findings.
+DLT, commonly known as Blockchain, is an innovative technology that has significant application benefits.
+The project’s key objectives have been to carry out an open-minded, in-depth examination of the technology and to identify possible applications of DLT in financial services by engaging in proof-of-concept work.
+Published in November 2016, the whitepaper aimed to provide the FinTech industry of Hong Kong with a comprehensive introduction to the technology.
+It also helps the sector in understanding how the technology could be deployed as an innovative solution to enhance and secure business operations while fulfilling regulatory compliance.

-DLT is an innovative technology with many benefits including transparency, resiliency, auditability, and cryptography enabled security.
-It is a vibrant technology with widening applications and teeming with research activities.
+DLT is an innovative technology that offers several benefits such as transparency, resiliency, auditability, and cryptography-enabled security.
+It is a vibrant technology that has seen prolific R&D work and a widening scope of applications.

-The paper presents a comprehensive study on DLT for its key features, benefits, risks, and potential.
-In additional, it also addresses the issues of security enforcement and regulatory compliance.
-It showcases the viable application of DLT for Fintech with initial findings of three proof-of-concept work: mortgage loan application, trade finance, and digital identity management.
+The paper presents a comprehensive study of DLT, especially on its key benefits, risks, and potential applications.
+It addresses security enforcement and regulatory compliance issues.
+It also demonstrates how DLT can bring in viable, valuable FinTech applications, with initial findings of three proof-of-concept exercises – mortgage loan application, trade finance, and digital identity management.

 As DLT continues to evolve, ASTRI will continue its R&D effort in this area and its applications.